fallen-icarus/cardano-options/README.md

 new contract.
 Whoever controls this Key NFT is able to execute the associated options contract.
 This Key NFT can be freely traded on *any* DApp, especially those meant to act as secondary markets for financial assets.
-- **A Single DApp Address for each writer** - every writer gets their own personal DApp address.
+- **A Single DApp Address for Each Writer** - every writer gets their own personal DApp address.
 All contracts created by this writer are held in their personal address.
 This makes it very easy for front-ends to integrate Cardano-Options as well as for writers to manage the stake/voting power for assets in the DApp.